AndyWright360/Milestone-Project-1/README.md

 </details>

-- The sign up the the newsletter section was added to the membership section to encourage users to do both.
+- The sign up to the newsletter section was added to the membership section to encourage users to do both.

-- The option to sign up to the newsletter also appears on the fotter of each page.
+- The option to sign up to the newsletter also appears on the footer of each page.
 This was to allow for discoverability.

 - The email input contains a placeholder text to give the user details on the information needed.

-- The 'required' attraibute was applied to email input to ensure the correct information is provided.
+- The 'required' attribute was applied to email input to ensure the correct information is provided.

-- Upon successful submission the user is re-directed to a seperate page containing a thank you message.
+- Upon successful submission the user is re-directed to a separate page containing a thank you message.

 - This was to provide the user with feedback upon completing the sign up.

 3.)
 Follow the social media accounts.